Klean Probiotic: The Lowdown

 Klean Probiotic should be taken alongside a diet that’s nutritionally balanced in both probiotics and prebiotics.
 Foods to focus on include:

-- Yoghurt, coconut milk, soy milk and kefir: look for cultured and non-cultured dairy products that state they contain live and active cultures – aim for 100 million live cultures per gram.
+- Yogurt, coconut milk, soy milk and kefir: look for cultured and non-cultured dairy products that state they contain live and active cultures – aim for 100 million live cultures per gram.
 Be aware of added sugars in these products, as these can cause the bad bacteria in your gut to thrive

 - Fruit: bananas, berries and cherries are among the best fruits to focus on for a diverse gut microbiome